About: Aspirin is a popular over the counter medication to treat pain, fever, and inflammation.

-Symptoms include vomiting blood, black and tarry feces, loss of appetite, rapid breathing and jaundice.
+Symptoms: Vomiting blood, black and tarry feces, loss of appetite, rapid breathing and jaundice.

-Treatment includes gastric decontamination, fluid therapy to correct dehydration and electrolyte imbalances and antacids.
+Treatment: Gastric decontamination, fluid therapy to correct dehydration and electrolyte imbalances and antacids.

 Aspirin (acetylsalicylic acid) is a popular non-steroidal anti-inflammatory drug (NSAID) that has a number of therapeutic uses including treating fever (antipyretic), reducing inflammation, blood thinning (by preventing the formation of blood clots) and relieving pain (analgesic).